 If you’ve eaten Banh Mi before, you know that these flavors together are simply irresistible.
 The basics of the sandwich are always the same, but each restaurant or food stand seems to have their own variations, which makes it fun to try everywhere you go.

 The best part is that this sandwich is really easy to make at home, so you can have it any time you want.
-We always have leftover pork (because we make these carnitas on a regular basis), so it’s a no brainer to use it in this sandwich.

 What Type of Bread to Use

 The best option is a Vietnamese baguette, which is a bit more crusty on the outside and fluffy on the inside than a French baguette.
 You can make your own Vietnamese rolls using this recipe, if you want to try your hand at it.

 The difference between the Vietnamese baguette and a French baguette is how much lighter they are.
 Vietnamese bread is made with rice and wheat flour, so the Vietnamese baguette is airy and light.